Frequently Asked Questions

 My previously quiet Pump Start Relay is now buzzing loudly while in operation.
 What do I do?

 The Relay should be replaced.
 A Pump Start Relay is a magnetically activated switch.
-Over time the magnetic contact points oxidize making them ineffective at pulling the high voltage contacts together and buzzing can result, high moisture and or high salt atmospheres will accelerate this wear process resulting in a shorter service life.
+Over time the magnetic contact points oxidize making them ineffective at pulling the high voltage contacts together and buzzing can result in high moisture and or high salt atmospheres will accelerate this wear process resulting in a shorter service life.

 What if a gear drive rotor isn’t turning?

-How do I adjust a RPS75?
+How do I adjust an RPS75?

 RPS75 adjusts from a fixed right position meaning that for whatever arc (pattern) the head is set the right start/stop position can only be changed by either turning the whole head or by twisting the base of the pop up riser below the rotating turret.
 All adjustments can be made wet or dry with a white plastic RPS key.

-1. If the head is to be installed at a 360 degree full circle arc setting see the section at the bottom, all other arc settings are as follows:
+1. If the head is to be installed at a 360-degree full circle arc setting see the section at the bottom, all other arc settings are as follows:

 Before installation holding the head in one hand place the palm of your other hand flat on the top center turret of the head.
 With a twisting motion turn this center turret clockwise all the way to the right (it may be necessary to first turn counter clockwise all the way to the left then back to the right).
 Notice the position of the arrow at the EDGE of the turret.
 This is the fixed “Right Start” position.
 The sprinkler will begin spraying from this position (the nozzle is below the arrow) and rotate counter clockwise until it reaches the Left Adjustable Stop-Return Point.